 Heating and thermal equilibrium

 Students often think that some materials (metals, water) are intrinsically cold, while others (plastic, wood) are intrinsically warm.
-These resources help students to develop a deeper undestanding of heat transfers and link to the following areas of the curriculum:
+These resources help students to develop a deeper understanding of heat transfers and link to the following areas of the curriculum;

 • heating and thermal equilibrium: temperature difference between two objects leading to energy transfer from the hotter to the cooler one, through contact (conduction) or radiation; such transfers tending to reduce the temperature difference: use of insulators.